wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 2. The rendered wishlist page

 == Changelog ==

+= 1.0 =
+* NEW: Now you can avoid the plugin's CSS and use your own styles from your theme CSS.
+* Compatibility with WordPress 3.0

 = 0.6 =
 * NEW: the plugin can display the tags of a bookmark